 Nearly a quarter of China’s urban residents lack access to proper drinking water and sanitation facilities.
 Water scarcity and pollution is a grave issue, and over half of China’s water pollution comes from land use and degradation.
 Fertilizers, pesticides and livestock waste are carried into lakes, rivers, wetlands and coastal waters throughout the country.

-TNC China is developing three pilot projects to illustrate how water funds can work to secure clean urban water sources, including two water funds in Zhejiang Province—at Longwu Reservoir and Qiandaohu Lake—which supply the Hangzhou metropolitan area (population 21 million), and one in the Dongjiang River watershed in Guangdong Province, which supports a major source of drinking water for 40 million residents of Hong Kong, Guangzhou, Shenzhen and other urban areas.
+TNC has supported three pilot projects to illustrate how water funds can work to secure clean urban water sources, including two water funds in Zhejiang Province—at Longwu Reservoir and Qiandao Lake—which supply the Hangzhou metropolitan area (population 21 million), and one in the Dongjiang River watershed in Guangdong Province, which supports a major source of drinking water for 40 million residents of Hong Kong, Guangzhou, Shenzhen and other urban areas.